Ricobyter/Chat-app/README.md

 - Emoji support with emoji-mart.
 - Secure authentication using BCrypt.
 - Stylish UI with React-styled components and TailwindCSS.
+- Crypto JS for end to end encoding of messages

 ## Tech Stack